 Forensic Document Examiners (FDEs), often referred to as handwriting experts, handwriting analysts, or forgery experts, examine documents to determine their genuineness, source, content, or age.
 While the majority of the work involves the examination and comparison of signatures and handwriting, many cases are multi-faceted and require the examiner to compare inks, process paper for indented impressions, and evaluate any aspect of a document that may be of evidentiary or probative value.
-In one case, the absence of a pair of staple holes in one page of a multi-page will was an indication of page substitution.
+In one case, the absence of a pair of staple holes in two pages of a multi-page will was an indication of page substitution.

 FDEs are consulted by law firms, financial institutions, insurance companies, government agencies, and other businesses in cases where there are allegations of forgery, alteration of documents, or fabrication of records.

 Linton Mohammed is certified by the American Board of Forensic Document Examiners (ABFDE) and earned a Diploma in Document Examination from the Chartered Society of Forensic Science (United Kingdom).
 He is a Fellow and current Chair of the Questioned Document Section of the American Academy of Forensic Sciences (AAFS), a member and Past-President of the American Society of Questioned Document Examiners (ASQDE), and is a member of the Chartered Society of Forensic Science, and the Canadian Society of Forensic Science.